Hackathons Without Attending One: My Web3 Event Strategy Blueprint

 SegmentDurationDescription

-1️⃣ Trader Story Circle20 min2–3 people share a real experience (win, loss, or scam).
+1️⃣ Trader Story Circle20 min2–3 participants share a real experience (win, loss, or scam).
 We break it down in plain language.

 2️⃣ Learn‑by‑Doing20 minEveryone performs one live on‑chain action together.